wgtkkf/wrl_coordinate_extraction/README.md

 # wrl screening
 Screening of unnecessary .wrl files for interference check.
+Execute the following command: python GUI_ver7.py Python 3.9 or 3.10 are recommended.